RobinvdGriend/image-processing-2/report.md

 | **Structuring element size** | N.A  | 3    | 5    | 7    | 9    | 11   |
 | **# of values**              | 255  | 250  | 248  | 246  | 244  | 244  |

->  Table: Number of distinct pixel values of image before and after dilations with structuring element with square shape and increasing size.
+>  Table A: Number of distinct pixel values of image before and after dilations with structuring element with square shape and increasing size.

 After applying a dilation, we see a decrease in distinct pixel values in the image.
 Greyscale dilation is defined on an image $I$ and structuring element $H$ as follows:
 $$